bfowle/talaria/README.md

 **Talaria** - Intelligent FASTA reduction for aligner index optimization

+> A modular Rust workspace for high-performance biological sequence processing

 ## Overview

 Talaria is a high-performance Rust tool that intelligently reduces biological sequence databases (FASTA files) before indexing, optimizing them for use with various aligners like LAMBDA, BLAST, Kraken, Diamond, MMseqs2, and others.